-An electroabsorption modulator (or electro-absorption modulator) is a semiconductor device which can be used for controlling (modulating) the intensity of a laser beam via an electric voltage (→ optical modulators).
-Its principle of operation is based on the Franz–Keldysh effect [1, 2], i.e., a change in the absorption spectrum caused by an applied electric field, which changes the bandgap energy (thus the photon energy of an absorption edge) but usually does not involve the excitation of carriers by the electric field.
+An electroabsorption modulator (or electro-absorption modulator) is a semiconductor-based optical modulator.
+It can be used for controlling (modulating) the intensity (more precisely: the optical power) of a laser beam via an electric voltage (→ intensity modulators).
+Its principle of operation is based on the Franz–Keldysh effect [1, 2], i.e., a change in the absorption spectrum caused by an applied electric field, which changes the band gap energy (thus the photon energy corresponding to an absorption edge) but usually does not involve a substantial excitation of carriers by the electric field.

 Most electroabsorption modulators are made in the form of a waveguide with electrodes for applying an electric field in a direction perpendicular to the modulated light beam.
 For achieving a high extinction ratio, one usually exploits the quantum-confined Stark effect in a quantum well structure.